What Is a Solar Three-Line Diagram?

 Solar panels (PV modules) – The source of solar power generation.

-Inverters – Convert DC electricity from solar panels into AC for home or grid use.
+Inverters – Convert DC electricity from panels into AC for home or grid use.

 Disconnect switches – Essential for maintenance and emergency shutdowns and required for compliance with the National Electrical Code.